- Foreign Study

-The Masters Program in Digital Musics is an interdisciplinary program dedicated to exploring the interrelationships among music, composition and performance, design, technology, cognitive neuroscience, computer science, acoustics, and related disciplines.
+The Masters Program in Digital Musics is an interdisciplinary program for composers, artists and scholars working at the intersection of sonic arts and other disciplines including performance, design, technology, music theater, installation, cognitive neuroscience, computer science, improvisation and acoustics.

-Graduate students can take a wide range of courses across the College, includuding but not limited to those in Computer Science, Engineering, Perception and Cognition, Neuroscience, Mathematics, Philosophy, Languages, and Art.
-For a comprehensive list of courses, see: Dartmouth's Course Catalog.
+Graduate students can take a wide range of courses across Dartmouth College, including but not limited to those in Music, Computer Science, Theater, Engineering, Studio Art, Perception and Cognition, Philosophy, Neuroscience, Mathematics, Languages, Women and Gender Studies, etc. For a comprehensive list of courses, see Dartmouth's Course Catalog.

 In their second year, each student is asked to program a visiting artist, scholar or ensemble to visit the program and deliver a talk, performance or workshop.
 The funding for this is provided by the program, but the logistics and curation are student-led.

 Students are required to complete a thesis under the supervision of three Dartmouth faculty advisors, two of whom must be appointed in the Digital Musics program.
 A fourth committee member, who is external to Dartmouth, is allowed but not required.
 The thesis may take the form of a creative portfolio, with supporting written and audio-visual documentation; applied research; or academic research.